-For this RNA, consumption is defined as "the use and high-risk use of alcohol, tobacco, and illicit drugs.
+SAMHSA defines Consumption as "the use and high-risk use of alcohol, tobacco, and illicit drugs.
 Consumption includes patterns of use of alcohol, tobacco, and illicit drugs, including initiation of use, regular or typical use, and high-risk use."
-Some examples of consumption factors for alcohol include current use, age of initial use, drinking and driving, consumption during pregnancy, and per capita sales.
+Some examples of consumption factors for alcohol include terms of frequency, behaviors, and trends, such as current use (within the previous 30 days), current binge drinking, heavy drinking, age of initial use, drinking and driving, alcohol consumption during pregnancy, and per capita sales.
 Consumption factors associated with illicit drugs may include route of administration such as intravenous use and needle sharing.
-Needle sharing is one example of how a specific construct yields greater implications than just the consumption of the drug; it may provide contextual information regarding potential health risks like STD/HIV and Hepatitis risks for the individual, and contributes to the incidence rates of these preventable diseases.
-Just as needle sharing presents multiple consequences, binge drinking also presents a specific set of multiple consequences.